 Grit.
 Hard work.
 Tenacity.
 Sow what you reap.
-Whatever you call it, it gets reward.
+Whatever you call it, it gets a reward.

-The ones born from me that naturally bear this trait accomplish more with effort than those born with aptitude.
+The ones born from me who naturally bear this trait accomplish more with effort than those born with aptitude.

 Don’t do it the way everyone else does it.